maddy-tod/quantum/README.md

 2. [Single qubit gates](Notes/SingleQubitGates.md) - all the single qubit gates available and the probabilities associated with them
 3. [Multi qubit gates](Notes/MultiQubitGates.md) - CNOT gates, entanglement and 3 qubit gates
 4. [Simple programs](Notes/SimplePrograms.md) - basic look at what can be done when you build up gates
-5. [Classic quantum algorithms](Notes/ClassicAlgorithms.md) -  an explanation of the common qunatum algorithms that you hear about often
+5. [Classic quantum algorithms](Notes/ClassicAlgorithms.md) -  an explanation of the common quantum algorithms that you hear about often

 ## Bonus Help
 [Dirac Notation](Notes/DiracNotation.md) - brief overview of the notation used